coralproject/ask-docs/docs_dir/contribute/documentation/writing_documentation.md

 **Note**: If you already have a local copy of the documentation repository on your computer, be sure to perform a `git pull` before you start editing.
 This will ensure that you are working on the most recent available version of the documentation, which will prevent potential merge conflicts when you're ready to commit your changes.

 ## Writing and editing the documentation

-The Coral Project's documentation uses the [MkDocs](http://www.mkdocs.org/) documentation system, which uses Markdown to format text.
-The [MkDocs website](http://www.mkdocs.org/) contains a lot of good information on writing documentation in MkDocs, and there are plenty of decent Markdown cheatsheets floating around, [like this one](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 As you are writing the documentation, refer to the [Documentation Style Guide](style_guide) to make sure you are remaining consistent with our current documentation standards, and writing the best and clearest documentation possible.